Coronavirus: 1,345 new cases confirmed in Ireland

 PUBLIC HEALTH OFFICIALS have confirmed 1,345 new cases of Covid-19 in Ireland.

-The Department of Health has reported that 105 patients in hospital have tested positive with Covid-19.
-A total of 21 people in ICU have Covid-19.
+The Department of Health has reported that 141 patients are in hospital with Covid-19, including 25 in intensive care units.

 Your contributions will help us continue